canfar/openstack-sandbox/doc/OpenStack_identity.md

 ## Domain configuration

 If CANFAR is granted a domain that can be self-administered, it may be possible to add/remove CANFAR users, create flavours (for batch processing, etc.) without requiring additional server-side configuration.
 If a prototype needs to be set up, see [this guide](http://www.florentflament.com/blog/setting-keystone-v3-domains.html) for details on setting up domains, designating domain administrators, and managing resources within domains (there is a two-step bootstrap process which must be followed).
+Another good resource (although aimed at the Havana release) is [here](http://www.mirantis.com/blog/manage-openstack-projects-using-domains-havana/).

 ### Domain-specific Keystone drivers